dimagi/summit-tools/README.md

 `molly` has no preferences listed so may get assigned to any venue.

 ### Venue priority
 The order of the venues provided is significant.
-In certain cases the tool will prioritize venues earlier in the list over ones later in the list.
+Venues appearing earlier in the list will be allocated first.

 ### Technical notes